<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=763709103798427&amp;ev=PageView&amp;noscript=1">

 Building a distributed marketing ecosystem is now more possible than ever before, with platforms that can be deployed in days or weeks, rather than months or years.
 But building up a commitment to ongoing content management and evolution?
 That requires a change in corporate culture.

-In short, the future of marketing collateral is filled with promise, for brand that recognize the trend and are willing to make the commitment to it.
+In short, the future of marketing collateral is filled with promise, for brands that recognize the trend and are willing to make the commitment to it.
 But the commitment is multi-year, multi-channel, and multi-faceted.
 And we hope, here at Pica9, that you’ll look upon our team and our technology as a resource in that regard.